Katikistan/Notes/CompSys - Eksamens noter.md

 - Hvis valid -> Page fault = N
 - Hvis invalid -> Page fault = Y
 - Hvis VPN ikke kan findes, page fault = Y

+mmap () syscall allows processes to map virtual memory.
+- Can map files to memory, or make anonymous mapping.
+- Can share memory between processes. malloc () is a userspace memory manager.
+- Not a system call itself.
+- Requests memory from kernel with mmap () and sbrk () and then parcels it out.
+- Internal fragmentation is when allocated blocks have wasted space.
+- External fragmentation is when free space is split into many small blocks.
 ## Cache table
 **Cache organisation**
 - N-way set associative: N: how many blocks there are in each set.